 - Evolves from blueprint; prerequisite for encoding into software package.

-- Teachers are listed in interdisciplinary teams (6A, 6B, 7A, 7B, 8A, 8B) including Special Education and ELL staff.
+- Teachers are listed in interdisciplinary teams (6A, 6B, 7A, 7B, 8A, 8B) including Special Education and ELL staff as appropriate.

-- On the grid, exploratory team follows core cohorts; exploratory teachers are grouped by department.
+- On the grid, exploratory team is listed following core cohorts; exploratory teachers are grouped by department.

 - Specific assignment of each teacher is indicated.